English for Banking: 49 Terms for Spending, Lending and More

 A bank statement is a list of all the transactions that happened in a bank account over a certain period of time.
 It shows all the debits, the credits and the balance.

 “He wasn’t sure why his balance was so low, so he asked for a bank statement.”

-17. Personal Identification Number (PIN)
+17. Personal Identification Number or PIN

 This is a secret combination of numbers that only account holders can use to access their accounts.
 It’s often simply referred to as your PIN.

 “After three failed attempts to remember his Personal Identification Number, he had to contact the bank.”

-18. Safety Deposit Box
+18. Safety deposit box